Understanding Machine Learning: From Theory to Applications (DATASCI 224)

 At the conclusion of this course, students will be able to:

-• Explain the key mathematical ideas that underly different machine learning algorithms.
+• Explain the key mathematical ideas that underlie different machine learning algorithms.

 • Demonstrate proficiency in applying new machine learning algorithms.

-• Select the most appropriate machine learning algorithm/analysis strategy to answer their questin of interest.
+• Select the most appropriate machine learning algorithm/analysis strategy to answer their question of interest.

 • Critique and analyze applications of machine learning algorithms.